 - How to use Canva to create branded images in less than an hour

-Import your logo (here’s how to create one yourself) into an image-editing application and do any necessary cropping and resizing.
+Import your logo into an image-editing application and do any necessary cropping and resizing.
 Don’t go overboard with some elaborate design — your company name is usually enough.

 For brick-and-mortar stores, try using a photograph of your shop with the name captured in the frame.
 The point is, have a banner image!
 It’s your brand.
 Even if it’s simply your business name in big block letters, that’s fine.
 It’s easy to change later.